ugurtekbas/ugurtekbas.github.io/_posts/2020-05-16-lessons-ive-learned-by-teaching-programming-show-time.md

 You can do this by repeating the sentence “Do you have any questions?” every time after explaining something or asking them questions during lessons to see if they are clear of any confusion.
 You can also show them how to get answers theirselves which is simple googling.
 Demonstrate how to search for usage of an attribute or documentation by just googling in front of their eyes, guide them to the wonderland of StackOverflow.

 ## Give them a break
 Not joking :) Small breaks are part of the lesson, it helps to refresh and take a deep breath before solving that annoying bug.
-At my first lesson, I was so focused to our topics I forgot to give a break.
+At my first lesson, I was so focused I forgot to give a break.
 That was the first thing we discussed at the end of the day, at our daily retro.

 ## Have fun
 It’s essential!
 Try to make it fun for anyone who attends the lessons.
 It’s already hard enough to learn new things so make sure it’s fun.
 Create a comfy, easy environment and a soft language to follow effortlessly.